CHERTS/mspeech/readme-dev-en.txt

 The necessary components for the assembly:
 ------------------------------------------

-1. Embarcadero RAD Studio 10.1 Berlin
+1. Embarcadero RAD Studio 10.3 Rio

 2. New Audio Components for Delphi
    Web-site: http://symmetrica.net/newac/